cjtu/craterpy/acerim/examples/README.rst

 4) Conduct basic statistics on the ROIs and tabulate the results
 5) Plot crater statistics and ROIs
 6) Export tabulated statistics, plots, and ROI images

+For a step-by-step walkthrough of an example acerim workflow using lunar data, see example.py.

 1) Importing Crater Data